 Each pack has 30 grams of protein, calcium, minerals, and vitamins, all providing you 160 calories.

-The shake comes in five delightful flavors: caramel, strawberries and cream, chocolate, bananas and cream, and vanilla.
+The premier protein shake comes in five delightful flavors: caramel, strawberries and cream, chocolate, bananas and cream, and vanilla.

 This shake is good for anyone wanting an extra boost in strength and energy to work on numerous tasks.

 2. FitMiss Delight Shake for Women (Order on AMAZON)